ciresdem/cudem/docs/waffles.md

 The module operates on a "stacking" principle, where multiple input datasets are first combined into a weighted mean surface (the "stack") before being passed to an interpolation module to fill gaps and generate the final surface.

-## Core Capabilities
+## Summary

-### 1. Flexible Interpolation Modules
+### Flexible Interpolation Modules

-Waffles utilizes a factory architecture to support numerous gridding algorithms, allowing users to choose the best method for their specific terrain and data density, and is extensible via a factory pattern:
+`waffles` utilizes a factory system to support numerous gridding algorithms, allowing users to choose the best method for their specific terrain and data density, and is extensible via a factory pattern:

 * **`stacks`**: Simple weighted averaging of data (no interpolation).
 Useful for compositing existing grids.
 * **GMT Wrappers**: `surface` (continuous curvature splines), `triangulate` (Delaunay), `nearneighbor` (nearest neighbor averaging).